Sunday, May 29, 2011

 A Sari Affair

-The story goes like this.
+The story of traditional Indian Sari goes like this.
 'I was born on the loom of a fanciful weaver, who dreamt of a woman.
 The enigma of her gooseberry eyes, the secret of her smile, the texture of her moods, the shimmer of her tears, and the softness of her touch.
 All these he wove together.
 And he couldn’t stop.
 He wove for many yards.
 And when he was done, the story goes, he sat back and smiled'.

-Casual cotton or breezy chiffon, elegant silk or intricate zardozi, traditional Banarsi or chic crepe, simple kota or conventional tanchoi……..The permutations are endless, but the nuances are critical.
-Connoisseurs can steal a glance and distinguish between one from Sarojini Nagar for 1100 Rs and one from Satya Paul for 11000 Rs.
-But the beauty is that both look equally elegant.
+tanchoi……..The permutations are endless, but the nuances are critical.
+Connoisseurs can steal a glance and distinguish between a sari from Sarojini Nagar and one from Satya Paul or Ritu Kumar.
+But the beauty of a sari lies in the fact that both look equally elegant.

-Contrasting the crushed cotton look is the starched handloom, Sonia, Shabana style.
-Umm…I feel all powerful, so graceful and oh-so cool.
+If you ask me, I love the cotton avatar of this traditional attire.
+Contrasting the crushed cotton look of Mamata Bannerjee, the starched handloom worn by Sonia Gandhi is elegance personified.
+It looks all powerful, graceful and oh-so cool.
 How about trying pastel chiffons Mrs. Gandhi?
-Lately extra starch is smacking of arrogance.
+Lately, extra starch is smacking of arrogance.

 Thursday, May 5, 2011